johanpiquet/jopi-rewrite/README.md

 ✓ **Hot-reload is like with PHP**: you can update your server without breaking what he is currently doing.
 ✓ Server update can be done safely, and when you want.
 ✓ This without latencies: important things can be kept in memory, like caches.

+✓ Integration of **LetEncrypts free HTTPS certificats** with auto re-new.
+✓ Allow **hot-updating of HTTPS certificats** without restarting the server, nor loosing connections.

 # Tutorials